BriightSpark/aem-community-cms/docs/what-is-aem/index.md

 In an ever-changing world, companies in both B2B and B2C commerce need to keep their marketing materials relevant to produce an omnichannel and personalised experience.
 For example, a Harvard study found that 73% of shoppers engage with brands across multiple channels, and omnichannel shoppers spend 4% more than shoppers completing their purchasing journey through a single channel.
 AEM will help you overcome the challenges of creating an omnichannel experience.

+## KEY TAKEAWAYS

+* Adobe Experience Manager (AEM) is a content management system that optimises the authoring, management, and delivery of content and digital media.
+* AEM has consistently outperformed its competitors and bridges the gap between creating content and offering an omnichannel experience personalised to your customers’ needs.
+* The current trends of being digital-first and available across channels make AEM a critical addition to your tech stack.
+* The adoption of suites over point solutions indicates the market’s choice to take flexible and easy-to-use suites, such as Adobe Experience Cloud, over best-of-breed solutions.
+* The Adobe Experience Cloud increases the benefits of Adobe Experience Manager, offering more opportunities to sync data and resources across systems.

 # WHAT IS ADOBE EXPERIENCE MANAGER (AEM)?

 Adobe Experience Manager (AEM) is an enterprise content management system that optimises the authoring, management, and delivery of content and digital media.
 AEM allows you to create unique digital experiences and manage fully context-specific messages that scale across products, services, organisations, and countries.
 According to [Adobe](https://business.adobe.com/blog/the-latest/customers-report-3x-return-investment-adobe-experience-manager#gs.uy35pu), teams deliver new brand and country sites 66% faster and is 23% more productive after shifting to AEM.
 In short, it helps you give the right person a personalised message at the perfect moment.